dyt811/deeplabv3plus-keras/design_diary.md

 I already made leakRELU update because I believe that should in theory help gradient flow but I gotta put that input practise to be honest.

+ 2019-09-10T215137EST
+ Had a really good discussion at the meetup meetings and these highlighted the further area actions that I need to explore more.